 Tea tree oil may be added to commercial products, such as body wash, skin cream, and nasal ointment, due to its antimicrobial properties.
 Its structure appears to disrupt the cell membrane of MRSA.
 The clinical efficacy in body wash and creams to reduce the number of MRSA germs has been documented.

 Lastly, you probably have heard about the “5-second rule” where if you drop a piece of food, is it still okay to eat if you pick it up within five seconds?
 Under most circumstances, the answer is, it’s probably okay.
 A 2014 study from England showed that time is a significant factor in the transfer of bacteria from a floor surface to a piece of food.
 The type of flooring the food has been dropped on also affects it, with bacteria least likely to transfer from carpeted surfaces and most likely to transfer from laminate or tiled surfaces.

 Most germs that are crawling in the environment are usually commensal organisms and benign to most of us, but individuals with compromised immune systems, such as those receiving chemotherapy or taking moderate doses of steroid medications, should resist the urge to eat food that has been dropped on the ground or the floor.

-So please take this information and decide how it applies to your daily life.
+Take this information and decide how it applies to your daily life.
 Just having an awareness of the germs in our environment is the first step towards staying as healthy as possible.

 Common Questions About Protecting Yourself From Germs

-Common preventative measures against communicable diseases include watching your hands often, avoiding densely-packed public places such as subway stations during rush hour (especially during flu season), and using condoms to avoid catching sexually-transmitted diseases.
+Common preventative measures against communicable diseases include washing your hands often, avoiding densely-packed public places such as subway stations during rush hour (especially during flu season), and using condoms to avoid catching sexually-transmitted diseases.